Save While You Sip

 The project aims to translocate 100 rhino from high-risk poaching areas in South Africa to the comparative safety of Botswana.
 Where appropriate, the rhinos will be transported by air as opposed to road, in order to shorten the journey and lessen the amount of stress placed on the animals.
 The budget to translocate just one rhino is USD 45 000.
 The whole project, including ongoing and monitoring and security, requires a total budget of USD 4.5 million.

 Sustainable Oceans Society

 Shark scientist and co founder of Sustainable Oceans Society, Riley Elliott has worked around the globe, helping raise awareness for shark related issues, and action change.
 His previous work has ranged from assisting the NZ shark finning ban, stopping the Western Australia shark cull, and filming National Geographic and Discovery Channel shark documentaries.
 He educates through the use of stimulating visual imagery, and he uses his experience and understanding of sharks to enforce environmental change.

-We are proud to be contributing financial support through the sale of 'Great White Shark', to some ground breaking projects that Riley has planned.
-These projects will allow you as a Part Time Ranger, to literally save the life of a shark, one beverage at a time.
+We are proud to be contributing financial support to a ground breaking project that will be working with the fishermen of New Zealand.
+This projects will allow you as a Part Time Ranger, to literally save the life of a shark, one beverage at a time.
 Stay tuned.